psv-format/psv.c/README.md

 Options:
-  -o, --output <file>     output JSON to the specified file -i, --id <id>           specify the ID of a single table to output -c, --compact           output only the rows
+  -o, --output <file>     output JSON to the specified file -i, --id <id>           specify the ID of a single table to output -t, --table <pos>       specify the position of a single table to output (must be a positive integer) -c, --compact           output only the rows
   -h, --help              display this help message and exit -v, --version           output version information and exit